-Folliculitis is a rather nonspecific term that refers to inflammation of the hair follicle (in clinical practice, this term does not include vulgar acne).
-The most common etiology of folliculitis is bacterial infection, often due to Staphylococcus aureus.
+Folliculitis is a rather nonspecific term that refers to inflammation of the hair follicle (in clinical practice, this term does not include common acne).

 Folliculitis mainly affects the skin of younger adults.
 Folliculitis appears as small, round and slightly elevated pimples filled with pus or pustules that form around the hair follicles, which lie in the center of each lesion.

 Other conditions, such as diabetes or being overweight, can increase the risk of folliculitis.
 The use of the contraceptive pill can also increase the risk of folliculitis.

 Folliculitis can occur in patients exposed to water sources that are contaminated by that organism.

-• Bacteria: Staphylococcus aureus is the most common bacterium that causes folliculitis and is known as staphylococcal folliculitis.
+- Bacteria: Staphylococcus aureus is the most common bacterium that causes folliculitis and is known as staphylococcal folliculitis.

 Symptoms of Folliculitis

 The spots occur in hair follicles.
 The overall appearance may be similar to acne (a bacterial skin disease), and the two conditions may be confused.

 - Itraconazole (Sporanox) is another synthetic anti-fungal agent, usually taken orally.
 It is not suitable for those with heart problems.